Top 5 Chat SDKs that make your app powerful and software development easy - DO OK

 • No standard support for replies, BUT in the documentation, there is a description, where to start adding that feature on your own.

-My impression: Twilio has very understandable documentation, a lot of features, a library to modify the UI of the chat, and promises quick customer support.
-It seems to be the right choice for crafting the community, mainly because the price depends on the number of active users.
+My impression: Twilio has very comprehensible documentation, a wide range of features, a library to customize the UI of the chat, and assures quick customer support.
+It appears to be the right choice for building the community, primarily because the pricing is based on the number of active users.

 Pros: